 What our students say

 “I think people underestimate the academic credibility of Film & Screen Studies.
 Visual culture has the capacity to reflect not only who we are, but also how we want to see ourselves.
 For example; as far as Hollywood is concerned, if anyone is going to save the world they will probably be American.
 Through cinema you can see social change.
 While the course has an academic foundation there’s room for creative licence.
 Lecturers encourage you to pursue films or subject matter which appeals to you, thus you are not bound by the curriculum and have the freedom to explore your own interests.”
-(Mandy Barbour, current student)
+(Mandy Barbour, past student)

 Honours studies in this area will advance students’ knowledge and competencies in the discipline of … Continue reading Honours